William-King977/cloud_computing_and_aws/EC2 and VPC/VPC Creation Guide/README.md

    * In Security Group inbound rules, add SSH with source bastion security group (ID)
    * Add bastion subnet into the public route table (from the Subnet page)

+### Step 2: Pre-SSH Configurations
-Now, we need to make some configurations before the bastion can SSH into our app and database.
+Before the bastion can SSH into our app and database.
 Do the following on your host machine:
 1. On the `~/.ssh` directory, execute `ssh-agent bash`
 2. Execute `ssh-add pem_file`
 3. Now, execute `ssh -A ubuntu@bastion_public_ip` to SSH into the bastion server (instance).
 NOTE: using this method of SSH will allow you to SSH into the app and database.
 The *regular* SSH method won't allow this.
 4. NOTE: the above needs to be done each time you open a new GitBash/Terminal window.

+### Step 3: Bastion Config File
 Inside the bastion server, we need to add a `config` file in the `~/.ssh` directory:
 1. Execute `cd ~/.ssh`
 2. Execute `nano config`